The-Marcy-Lab-School-Assignments/f24-swe-sr-2-3-swe-sr-2-3/README.md

 ### Response 2

+The difference in justify-content and align-items lies in the axis they control in positioning elements in FlexBox.
+Justify-content, aligns items along the main axis.
+On the other hand, align-items arranges items along the perpendicular axis.
+An important detail to consider is the direction their aligned is dependent on the flex-direction of the container.

 ## Prompt 3

 Describe the difference between `grid-template-areas` and `grid-template-columns`/`grid-template-rows`.
 When might you prefer one approach over the other?